 It takes 5-6 years from germination to see your first crop.
 The flowers will appear directly out of the stem, and though the plant will produce hundreds of tiny flowers, only a few will actually go on to produce cacao pods even in ideal conditions.

-The fruit will begin to form, and will grow slowly for 6 to 8 months.
-Harvest happens in February or March for northern grown indoor cacao trees.
+The fruit will begin to form and will grow slowly for 6 to 8 months.
+Harvest happens in February or March for northern-grown indoor cacao trees.

 Be sure to have plenty of friends on hand for the harvest, to share in your success, and help you enjoy the sticky sweet cacao seed coating.
 When you harvest, you can continue to propagate from the seeds, or you can try eating the fresh raw seeds themselves.
-They have a unique flavor, and texture somewhat like a very firm grape or kiwi.

 It really is a rare treat to get to enjoy your own fresh, raw chocolate from a homegrown tree.
-Best of luck, and get growing!

 Kathryn